 Injuries Related to Inadequate Security

-In many premises liability cases, there is a clear hazard, such as crumbling steps, unsecure inventory, or a wet floor that results in a slip, fall, or other similar accident.
-It is easy to directly connect these types of accidents to poor property maintenance.
+In many premises liability cases, there is a clear hazard.
+Crumbling steps, unsecured inventory, or a wet floor are examples of premises liability hazards.
+These types of accidents are easy to connect to poor property maintenance.

-While inadequate security may not seem to be as clearly linked to accidents or injuries, security monitoring plays a big role in maintaining the safety of a property.
+While inadequate security may not seem to be as clearly linked to injuries, security monitoring plays a big role in maintaining a property’s safety.
 Crimes are much more likely to occur on properties that lack security measures such as lighting, cameras, and active security guards.

-When a property lacks adequate security, lawful visitors may suffer injuries from crimes such as robbery, assault, battery, or rape.
-These types of injuries do not just damage a person physically, but also psychologically.
-After a physical assault, it can be difficult for a person to feel safe anywhere, even in the own home.
+Lawful visitors to properties without adequate security may suffer injuries from robbery, assault, battery, rape, or other crimes.
+Injuries like these not only damage a person physically, but also psychologically.
+After a physical assault, a victim may find it difficult to feel safe anywhere, even in their own home.

 Proving Premises Liability

-If property owners fails to provide security and other safety measures to protect visitors to their property and a crime takes place, they can be held liable for resulting damages.
-However, for compensation to be rewarded, there has to be a strong case to prove premises liability.
+If a property owner fails to provide security and other safety measures to protect visitors to their property and a crime takes place, they can be held liable for resulting damages.
+However, there must be a strong case to prove premises liability in order for compensation to be awarded to the victim.

-In a premises liability case involving inadequate security, the plaintiff needs to be able to provide proof that:
+In a premises liability case involving inadequate security, the plaintiff must prove that the following statements are all true.

-1. The plaintiff was a lawful visitor to the property
+- The plaintiff was a lawful visitor to the property.

-2. The property owner was negligent in providing security on the premises
+- The property owner was negligent in providing security on the premises.

-3. A foreseeable crime took place on the property
+- A foreseeable crime took place on the property.

-4. The plaintiff was injured as a result of the crime
+- The plaintiff was injured as a result of the crime.

-5. The crime could have been prevented if adequate security was in place
+- The crime could have been prevented if adequate security was in place.

-The foreseeability of the crime is one of the most crucial aspects of a premises liability case, but also one of the most difficult to prove.
+A crime’s foreseeability is one of the most crucial aspects of a premises liability case.
+However, it’s also one of the most difficult criteria to prove.
 The lawyers at Goltiko & Daly will gather evidence such as police records of previous crimes on the property or in surrounding areas and the number of times that law enforcement was called to a property.

 Compensation

-Injury victims in premises liability cases may be due compensatory damages for the full extent of their losses, including medical expenses, lost wages, and pain and suffering.
+Injury victims in premises liability cases may be due compensatory damages for the full extent of their losses.
+This may include medical expenses, lost wages, and pain and suffering.

-In addition, in some cases, we will seek punitive damages.
+In some cases, we will also seek punitive damages.
 Punitive damages are meant to punish property owners for extreme negligence or malice.
 Punitive damages are rewarded to discourage similar behaviors and incidents in the future.

 Our lawyers will carefully examine the details of each case and seek the full extent of damages that we believe our clients are due.